RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

 #.
 Streaming to a remote computer

     #.
 Get the streaming client for your computer.
-Clients are located on the board itself, and you can download them from there.
+Clients are located on the board itself and can be downloaded from there.

         .. figure:: img/download_client.png
             :width: 50%